vincentbarr/vincentbarr.github.com/_posts/2013-08-10-problem-with-powerpoint.md

 In a second experiment, pools of professionals sat through a lecture with an expressive instructor who displayed 'lively demeanor, warmth, and humor' as he delivered a presentation full of non sequitur, jargon, and contradictions.
 His audiences, each consisting of psychiatrists, psychologists, educators and graduate students, were all fooled, completely.
 They gave Dr. Fox's lecture overwhelmingly positive feedback.

-Are we consciously saying, 'yes, such presentations styles may very well deceive us but they're just so much more... entertaining!'?
+Are we consciously saying, 'yes, such presentation styles may very well deceive us but they're just so much more... entertaining!'?
 Entertainment shouldn't be a prerequisite for education, which is why I believe this PowerPoint etiquette signals a problem with the audience, not the presenter or slide deck.
 Maybe the problem isn't that the speaker isn't much good at keeping our attention, but that we're not much good at giving it.

 So, let's stop targeting the lowest common denominator.
 Keep the details and nuances that you found most fascinating and that require context and explanation.
 Present something that we can ask questions of; that doesn't replace substance with dramatic pauses, the [superman pose](http://www.wired.com/wiredscience/2012/05/st_cuddy/), or pictures of babies.